 Vasovagal syncope is fainting caused by a complex nerve and blood vessel reaction in the body.
+It's the result of an abnormal reflex in the body and is often called reflex syncope.
 It’s the most common cause of fainting.
-Unlike other causes of fainting, it’s not a sign of a problem with the heart or brain.
+Unlike other causes of fainting, it’s not a sign of a problem with the heart or brain

 Many nerves connect with your heart and blood vessels.
 These nerves help control the speed and force of your heartbeat.
 They also regulate blood pressure.
 They control whether your blood vessels should be more open or more closed.

 Usually these nerves work together so you always get enough blood to your brain.
-In certain cases, these nerves may give a wrong signal.
-This may cause your blood vessels to open wide.
-At the same time, your heartbeat slows down.
+In certain cases, these nerves may give a wrong signal or be slow to respond to input received from the body.
+This may cause your blood vessels to open wide or cause them not to get more narrow when they need to.
+At the same time, your heartbeat may slow down.
 Blood can start to pool in your legs, and not enough of it may reach the brain.
 If that happens, you may briefly lose consciousness.
 When you lie down or fall down, blood flow to the brain resumes.

 Many triggers can cause vasovagal syncope, such as:

 Too much heat

 Intense emotion, such as fear

 Older adults may have additional triggers, such as:

 Having a bowel movement

 Fainting is the main symptom of vasovagal syncope.
 You may have symptoms before fainting such as: